Frequently Asked Questions

 The University Park Mall has 124 stores and a bunch of other places to eat as well.
 They’ve got Forever 21, the Apple Store, J. Crew, Ann Taylor LOFT, AT&T, Sprint, Barnes and Noble, Bath and Body Works, and many more.
 You can check out their website here! http://www.simon.com/mall/university-park-mall/stores

 There are also places to shop in Mishawaka, like Old Navy and Kohl’s.
 Chances are, if you like a national store, there’s one pretty close to here!
 And on Eddy Street, Urban Outfitters is only a five minute walk!

 What even are college dances?

 We’re glad you asked!
 At Notre Dame, each hall normally has one formal dance and one themed dance.
-In Ryan, we have our formal in the Fall, and our theme dance, named the Sparkler, in the Spring.
-Past themes for our more casual theme dances have ranged from Denim on Denim to Glitter to Thrift Shop.
+In Ryan, we have our formal in the Fall, and our theme dance, named the Ryan Roar, in the spring.
+Past themes for our more casual theme dances have ranged from Denim on Denim to Glitter to Thrift Shop to Holidays.
 Other halls sometimes refer to a theme dance as an “SYR,” or “set up your roommate.”
 The tradition was to set your roommate up with a date, but now you’re more than welcome to find one on your own, go with girl friends, or dance it out your fellow ‘Cats!
 It’s fun any way!
 Formals will sometimes have a theme, but you don’t need to dress to it if you don’t want to.
-We’d suggest bringing one or two of your favorite dresses from high school to wear to formals—and remember, you can always dress-swap!
+We’d suggest bringing one or two of your favorite dresses from high school to wear to formals (long or short!)—and remember, you can always dress-swap!
 Yay for community living!